Democrats take aim at drug prices, prompting sharp drops in biotech stocks

 Industry experts are skeptical that Clinton, if elected, could overcome tremendous Republican opposition to such measures in Congress.
 But her high-profile focus on the issue is expected to embolden efforts by health insurers, doctors' groups and others to pressure drugmakers.

-"(Stock) selling hasn't really stopped since Hillary Clinton made her comments last week on Monday," said Jeff Jonas, a portfolio manager with Gabelli funds.
+"(Stock) selling hasn't really stopped since Hillary Clinton made her comments last week," said Jeff Jonas, a portfolio manager with Gabelli funds.
 "The Democratic committee members would certainly continue that trend that Hillary started."

-(Reporting by Ransdell Pierson and Bill Berkrot.
-Additional reporting by Amanda Becker in Washington.; Editing by Lisa Von Ahn, Bernadette Baum and David Gregorio)
+(Reporting by Ransdell Pierson and Bill Berkrot; Additional reporting by Amanda Becker in Washington.; Editing by Bernadette Baum, David Gregorio and Leslie Adler)